poine/rosmip/doc/getting_started.md

 # getting started

 ## Installing
+* Install 'Robotics Cape Library for BeagleBone'.
+You will need my tree in order to get the real hardware running ([here](https://github.com/poine/Robotics_Cape_Installer)).
+I have submitted a pull request, so hopefully someday upstream lib will work.

-clone and build the repository in a catkin workspace (maybe look at [this](http://wiki.ros.org/catkin/Tutorials/workspace_overlaying) if you are not familiar with ROS)
+* Clone and build the repository in a catkin workspace (maybe look at [this](http://wiki.ros.org/catkin/Tutorials/workspace_overlaying) if you are not familiar with ROS)

 ## Running